intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 Reading/writing the schemata file (on AMD systems)
 --------------------------------------------------
 Reading the schemata file will show the current bandwidth limit on all domains.
-The allocated resources are in multiples of one eighth GB/s.
+The allocated resources are in multiples of 1/8 GB/s.
 When writing to the file, you need to specify what cache id you wish to configure the bandwidth limit.

 For example, to allocate 2GB/s limit on the first cache id: